maflooty/pokedex-api/README.md

 ## Your Task

+> Psst. don't forget to use branches!
+Develop each of these functions on their own branch, only merging them to master when all of the test pass.

 The good news is _almost_ all of the code is already written, and it already works!
 All you need to write is the bodies for the 8 functions in `./functions`.
 Each of the functions are used by the API to process the PokeDex data and return just the information a user needs.

 Each function lives in it's own small directory with a descriptive name, with three files:
 1. `index.js`: Contains the empty function you need to write.
 Your function is exported from this file for testing, development, and deployment.